bearcott/notes/sophomore/physEM/lesson2.md

   - 1 nC = 10^-9 C (nano)
 - **current** is the flow of *positive* charge

+*principle of super position forces* when two forces act on a third, the result is the addition of their vectors.
+- hence consider things you learned last year in physics for vector addition.
+  - using `sin` and `cos` to break vectors into components.
+  - draw vector diagrams for visualization!!

+*insulators inhibit the flow of electrons through them*

+**electric field**

 the *electric field* opposes the positive direction and flows towards the negative.

 The distribution for the electric field of a single particle